 The attorneys of Christiansen Law Offices advise and represent families who have birth injury concerns in Las Vegas and the surrounding areas.
 Contact us online or call 702-570-9262 to arrange a free initial consultation.

 What Is Shoulder Dystocia and What Causes It?

-When a mother is giving birth, shoulder dystocia can result if the infant comes through the birth canal head first and the anterior shoulder of the infant cannot pass below the mother’s pelvic bone.
+When a mother is giving birth, shoulder dystocia can result if the infant comes through the birth canal headfirst and the anterior shoulder of the infant cannot pass below the mother’s pelvic bone.
 When this happens, the baby requires a significant amount of adjustment to pass through the birth canal.
 Because the baby’s shoulder becomes impacted inside the mother’s body, shoulder dystocia is a risk for the mother and the baby.

-Shoulder dystocia occurs in about 1 percent of vaginal births.
+Shoulder dystocia occurs in about one percent of vaginal births.
 If a mother is past her due date, the risk of shoulder dystocia increases.
-Depending on the severity of the injury and whether there was prolonged lack of oxygen during or after birth, shoulder dystocia can result in permanent brain damage or, in extreme cases, death.
+Depending on the severity of the injury and whether there was a prolonged lack of oxygen during or after birth, shoulder dystocia can result in permanent brain damage or, in extreme cases, death.

 Although it is rare, shoulder dystocia usually happens when the mother’s pelvis is small and the baby is large.
 This condition is known as cephalopelvic disproportion.
 In some cases, if the mother has gestational diabetes, or if she is carrying multiple babies, shoulder dystocia injuries are more likely to occur.

 If you or your family member has questions about a recent delivery during which the baby suffered injuries or the mother died during labor, please call our law offices today in Las Vegas for help with your case.